The Top 5 KPIs Every Plant Manager Should Track

 3. Downtime (Planned vs Unplanned)

 Why it matters: Unplanned downtime is expensive.
-It delays production, reduces output, and often strains your labor force.
+It delays production, reduces output, and often strains your labour force.
 Tracking downtime — and understanding the causes — is key to preventive maintenance and better workforce planning.

-4. Labor Productivity
+4. Labour Productivity

 TQR Tip: If productivity is lagging despite full staffing, it may be a sign that your team is overextended, improperly trained, or simply not the right fit.
 A recruitment partner can help you find the right people to fill skill gaps fast.